 Edward Wilson’s son Daniel rebuilt the core of the present house 1720-22 in brick, incorporating much of the existing C17 panelling and mullion windows.
 A century on, ‘Dallam had an untidy cluster of minor buildings around it when George Webster was brought in to pull the composition together.’¹ The architect duly ‘aggrandized the house, rendering the brick to imitate stonework,’ adding the Tuscan porch and those extended pavilions to produce the ‘substantial, gracious and symmetrical country house’ we see today.² The listing text notes that the ‘interior is extremely fine’; Dallam isn’t open to the public but one person at least has had access to provide these little-viewed images.

-If it occurs to you that maintaining this structure must be a bit of pain, you’d be right: 9000 panes, to be exact.
+the London firm to whom Loudon effectively gifted his innovative designs.
+If it occurs to you that maintaining this structure must be a bit of a pain, you’d be right: 9000 panes, to be exact.
 Visiting the garden in 2005, Country Life learned from Susie Villiers-Smith* how the whole thing has to be meticulously taken apart, cleaned and reassembled every five years.

 And while the house itself remains private the extensive, re-emergent gardens at Dallam Tower, ‘quietly off the beaten track..full of beauty and historic interest,’† can be visited.
 Look sharp, mind, it’s only for one day (May 20) and only for three hours…